wesleycamargo/azure-docs.pt-br/articles/application-insights/app-insights-api-custom-events-metrics.md

     // At start of processing this request:

-    // Operation Id is attached to all telemetry and helps you identify
+    // Operation Id and Name are attached to all telemetry and help you identify
     // telemetry associated with one request:
     telemetry.Context.Operation.Id = Guid.NewGuid().ToString();
+    telemetry.Context.Operation.Name = requestName;

     var stopwatch = System.Diagnostics.Stopwatch.StartNew();